 What motivated you to choose JoVE for publishing your research?

-Qingqiong Zhang: I learned the experimental method from JoVE videos and hope to present our research method through JoVE as well.
+Qingqiong Zhang: Pulmonary vein diseases are relatively rare, and pulmonary vein intervention is unfamiliar to many doctors.
+We hope to showcase the steps in a video format.
+JoVE is the perfect choice for this, as it is an excellent video journal.

 How does the research community benefit from video publications as compared to standard text publications?

-Qingqiong Zhang: Video publications allow researchers to understand the main points of the study more quickly and clearly, saving a lot of time and effort that would otherwise be spent interpreting obscure text descriptions.
+Qingqiong Zhang: Video publications provide a more intuitive way to demonstrate experimental procedures and steps, making it easier for researchers to understand and replicate complex methods.
+Compared to traditional text publications, videos offer a more efficient learning experience and foster international exchange and collaboration.

 AUTHORS: Please present the testimonials in Chinese and English.
 Videographer: Could you please film the testimonials in Chinese and English?